exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/00_Introduction - Making the Leap/00_Why NodeJS and MongoDB/index.md

-### NodeJS-MongoDB Backend Stack Superpower for a Business Application
+### NodeJS-MongoDB Backend Stack Superpower for Business Applications

 The goal of this course is to help you making the leap from legacy backend development (anything that's been around for roughly 10-plus years) to developing in a modern and popular stack that is super-powerful - when implemented correctly.